akdeniz-uzay/A-Track/README.md

 ### Installation

 A-Track is tested on Ubuntu 14.04 LTS, Fedora 22 and Mac OS X Yosemite.
 If you want to use A-Track on Windows, you need to install SExtractor first!
 This is a bit tricky.
-Please see the [this thread](http://www.astromatic.net/forum/showthread.php?tid=948).
+Please see [this thread](http://www.astromatic.net/forum/showthread.php?tid=948).

 To install A-Track on Linux or Mac, you can simply download the A-Track package and run the installation scripts install_linux.sh (for Linux: `sudo sh install_linux.sh`) or install_mac.sh (for Mac: `sh install_mac.sh`).